ebouck/integration-mono/apps/docs/docs/getting-started/4-authorize-an-app.md

 });
 ```

 And finally we're using that connector instance to post a message to the `#general` channel in Slack.
+You should select an appropriate channel so you don't irritate or confuse your co-workers! 🙂

 ```typescript
 defineTask({